Contact lenses are comfy, convenient and stylish – so it’s no surprise kids and teens often want to ditch the glasses for contacts too.

-Bupa optometrist Karen Makin says contact lenses offer children and teens two main benefits: greater freedom to play sport and a self-confidence boost.
+Contact lenses offer children and teens two main benefits – more freedom to stay active, and a boost to their self-confidence too.

-“With short-sightedness, for example, sometimes contact lenses are recommended to try and manage the progression of the condition,” says Makin.
+Some eye conditions can have a better visual outcome with contact lenses as well.
+“With short-sightedness, for example, sometimes contact lenses are recommended to try and manage the progression of the condition,” says Karen.
 “So the child might not have even thought about contact lenses, but the optometrist might suggest them for a therapeutic or an optical reason.”

 It’s also important that your child or teen knows not to swap lenses with other kids and to never use saliva to moisten a lens.